jmonlong/PopSV/3-Visualization.md

 ![SV summary - Affected genome](public/svSummaryFreq.png)

-The frequency distribution can be good to check to.
+The frequency distribution can be good to check too.
 Here, it's a twin study, so the peak at 3-sample frequency is actually good (variant in twins + one parent).

 ![SV summary - Affected genome](public/svSummaryExport.png)